PUBLIC ART REVIEW

-Published by Forecast Public Art since 1989, Public Art Review is the world’s leading public art magazine.
-This international magazine offers an inspiring collection of articles, insights, ideas and commentary about art in public spaces.
+Published by Forecast Public Art from 1989 – 2020, Public Art Review was the world’s leading public art magazine for over three decades.
+Across 59 issues, this international magazine offers an inspiring collection of articles, insights, ideas and commentary about art in public spaces.

 Redesigning How We Live Together